 The Equestrian Canada (EC) Learn to Ride Programs are aimed at individuals who wish to become well-rounded horse people, who are able to care for and ride their horses in a correct and safe manner and wish to be recognized for doing so at a national level.

-The English Learn to Ride program is divided into 10 successive levels, building on stable management and practical horse care skills, riding skills and abilities and equestrian knowledge that will help candidates enjoy horses and the sport in a safe and measurable way.
+Each Discipline in the Learn to Ride program is divided into progressive levels, building on stable management and practical horse care skills, riding skills and abilities and equestrian knowledge that will help candidates enjoy horses and the sport in a safe and measurable way.

 Join us today!
 This program is for everyone, whether your goal is to be a recreational, leisure or competitive rider!
 Work at your own pace and take all the time you need to build your skills and have fun with your equine partner!